The Solace of Dunskeig (1841)

 Nothing had changed, but everything.
 Times were hard.
 Crop failures had disrupted farmers' livelihoods and threatened life itself.
 Mechanization had intruded into the weaving and milling trades.
 The economy was in decline, as were the moral standards of his community.
 Is this where he belonged?
 John looked up at the sky as if to ask, "What shall I do?
 Shall I stay and work for a better life here?
 Or shall I leave and start a new life for myself?"

 Slowly, quietly, the answer welled up within him.
-He knew what he should do.
-His mind was clear and his heart was calm.
-Surely that indicated a correct decision.
+Before long, he knew what he should do.
+His mind was clear and his heart was calm--surely that indicated a correct decision.

 John opened the door and walked in.
 “Dad, I have something to say to you.”